slouc/concurrency-in-scala-with-ce/README.md

 ### Asynchronous methods (FFI)

 `IO` also serves as an FFI - a [Foreign Function Interface](https://en.wikipedia.org/wiki/Foreign_function_interface).
-Most common usage of the term FFI is to serve as a translation layer between different programming languages, but `IO` translates side-effectful asynchronous Scala methods into pure, referentially-transparent values.
+Most common usage of the term FFI is to serve as a translation layer between different programming languages, but here the context is a bit different: `IO` translates side-effectful asynchronous Scala operations into pure, referentially-transparent values.

-Translating such operations into `IO` world is done primarily via these two methods:
+Translating such operations into `IO` world is done primarily via the following two methods:

 ```
 object IO {